 National Bee Pest Surveillance Program

 The National Bee Pest Surveillance Program is an early warning system to detect new incursions of exotic bee pests and pest bees.
-The program involves a range of surveillance methods conducted at locations considered to be of most likely entry of bee pests and pest bees throughout Australia.
+The program involves a range of surveillance methods conducted at sea and airports throughout Australia considered to be the most likely entry points for bee pests and pest bees.

 National Bee Pest Surveillance Program